AnomalyInnovations/toolbeam-cli/README.md

 }
 ```

 We are linking to the Edit, Delete, and Subscribe tools from above and passing in the info for the movie that is returned.
 By doing so Toolbeam will convert these fields into buttons that'll link to the specified tools.
-And the query string parameters in these urls are used as the default values in the linked tools.
+And the query string parameters in these URLs are used as the default values in the linked tools.

-Notice that the unlike the others, the delete tool is linking to `/response`.
+Notice that unlike the others, the delete tool is linking to `/response`.
 By doing so, it links directly to the response screen of the Delete tool and skips the form screen.
 You can read further about linking tools [below](#linking-tools).

 Now let's add the API resource: